 I am constantly having to remind myself there are different kinds of soil, and no church or pastor ever preaches only to the good soil.
 That’s the whole point of sowing lots of seed.
 This saves me from being frustrated when people don’t live out the message.
 I rarely feel the pressure to hit home runs.
 As our Trinity Grace Chelsea pastor, AJ Sherrill, says, “Just go for a single every week.”

 I rarely have people say a single message changed their heart, but I do hear they have been really impacted by a series, or a past year in the community.
 My call is to prepare, be faithful, love and obey, and the fruit really is up to God.
 It’s his fruit, used through the gifts he has given, for his glory anyway.
 It's an honor and joy to play a small part in forming his people into the image of Jesus, and a serious responsibility we will have to give an account for in our final days.
 May God grant you the grace to serve him well when you preach to your people every week.

 Jon Tyson is a Director of City Collective and the Lead Pastor of Trinity Grace Church in New York City.
-In 2014, Jon and his wife Christy will plant a new parish in Manhattan.
+In 2014, Jon and his wife Christy planted a new parish in midtown Manhattan.
 For more information, visit Trinity Grace Church Midtown.
 Listen below for a sample of Jon's teaching.